-We take the objectives of the legal craft and process, which is to create an agreement, and weave in the space around it to be in service of the human need for comfort and care.
+Holistic Dispute Resolution takes the objectives of a formal mediation, which is to create an agreement, and weaves the space around it to be in service of the human need for comfort and care through a wellness centered lens.

 Sessions are held in a retreat space in West Cork, a wellness space near your location, online, or a combination of all.